-- Read the operator's manual and follow all safety instructions. - Do not allow untrained persons to operate the machine. - Review safety instructions with all Operators annually. - Ensure that all safety signs are installed and legible. - Make certain everyone is clear of machine before starting engine and during operation. - Keep riders off the machine. - · Keep all shields in place and stay clear of moving parts. - Disengage header drive, put transmission in Neutral, and wait for all movement to stop before leaving operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging machine. - Engage safety props to prevent lowering of raised unit before servicing in the raised position. - Use slow moving vehicle emblem and flashing warning lights when operating on roadways unless prohibited by law.
+- Read the operator's manual and follow all safety instructions.
+If you do not have a manual, obtain one from your Dealer. - Do not allow untrained persons to operate the machine. - Review safety instructions with all Operators annually. - Ensure that all safety signs are installed and legible. - Make certain everyone is clear of machine before starting engine and during operation. - Keep riders off the machine. - · Keep all shields in place and stay clear of moving parts. - Disengage header drive, put transmission in Neutral, and wait for all movement to stop before leaving operator's position. - Stop the engine and remove the key from the ignition before servicing, adjusting, lubricating, cleaning, or unplugging machine. - Engage safety props to prevent lowering of raised unit before servicing in the raised position. - Use slow moving vehicle emblem and flashing warning lights when operating on roadways unless prohibited by law.